xoxo-Divyansh/Uber_clone_app-MERN/README.md

 - Model: `models/user.model.js` — `comparePassword`, `generateAuthToken`,
   `password` field is `select: false`

-# /users/profile
+### GET /users/profile

 Description

-- Returns the authenticated user's profile.
+- Return the authenticated user's profile.
 - Protected route — requires a valid JWT (sent in Authorization header as "Bearer <token>" or in a cookie named `token`).
 - Implemented by `userController.getUserProfile` and guarded by